 Currently, Xilinx devices on Data Center accelerator cards use stacked silicon consisting of several Super Logic Regions (SLRs) to provide device resources, including global memory.
 For best performance, when assigning ports to global memory banks, as described in Mapping Kernel Ports to Memory, it is best that the CU instance is assigned to the same SLR as the global memory it is connected to.
 In this case, you will want to manually assign the kernel instance, or CU into the same SLR as the global memory to ensure the best performance.
+In addition, if your platform or device supports multiple SLRs, then you should assign CUs to specific SLRs to improve placement and timing results.

 A CU can be assigned to an SLR using the